 Supplementing their School of Government and Public Policy (SGPP) course of study, law majors are required to take four core law courses, totaling 12 units.
-Taught by College of Law faculty, these courses are designed to expose students to core legal subjects and train them to “think like a lawyer.”
-Students may then choose from a range of law electives and internship opportunities in more specialized areas of the law.
+Taught by College of Law faculty, these courses expose you to core legal subjects and train you to “think like a lawyer.”
+You may then choose from a range of law electives and internship opportunities in more specialized areas of the law.

 SGPP Core Curriculum (12 units)